wtraylor/modular_megafauna_model/docs/objectorientation.md

 To get access to the instance or trigger the initial instantiation, use `MySingleton::get_instance();`.

 Wrapping global variables and free functions into a singleton class is good, but it is better to *avoid singletons all together* and instead follow the principle of [Inversion of Control](\ref sec_inversion_of_control).
-A few classes in the herbivory module employ are built singleton in order to interact in a save manner with the existing LPJ-GUESS framework, namely the declaration of instruction file parameters.

-The following classes of the herbivory module are singleton:
-\ref FaunaSim::Framework,
-\ref Fauna::ParamReader.
-The principle of a global single class shows also up in
-\ref GuessOutput::HerbivoryOutput.

 ### Strategy {#sec_strategy}
 The strategy design pattern defines a set of interchangable algorithms, each of which are encapsulated in a class that is derived from one abstract interface parent class.